agileup/blog-hugo/content/about/index.md

 **OdabNote**
 Lead Developer, for 9 months

-- Managed the project’s technical roadmap and execution of features and scalability.
+- Managed the project’s technical roadmap and execution of features and scalability
-- Designed RESTful API server and developed Ajax-based web application in PHP and MySQL.
+- Designed RESTful API server and developed Ajax-based web application in PHP and MySQL

 **Run & Bat**
 Server and Android Developer, for 6 months

-- Implemented android LBS application using Google Maps API.
+- Implemented android LBS application using Google Maps API
-- Developed server and database in Python using Django and MongoDB for geospatial indexing.
+- Developed server and database in Python using Django and MongoDB for geospatial indexing

 ### PERSONAL EXPERIENCE